yiruchen4/Chen2026/SocialDoorInstructions/Arduino_code/For FED3 user/Readme.md

 Option 2: Find the the new function called "Social_Feed" in src/FED3.cpp; copy and paste it in your own src/FED3.cpp file within the Feeding functions section).

-Feel free to contact us if you have any issues :)
+Feel free to contact us if you have any questions :)